 April 6, 1776 - The Continental Congress opened all American ports to international trade with any part of the world that was not under British rule.

 April 6, 1789 - The first U.S. Congress began regular sessions at the Federal Hall in New York City.

 April 6, 1804 – President Thomas Jefferson appointed Ephraim Kirby of Connecticut as the first superior court judge of the Mississippi territory.
 Kirby would pass away about six months later at the age of 47 from a fever at Fort Stoddert near Mount Vernon, Ala.
 A marker in his memory can be found today at the intersection of Old US Highway 43 and Military Road in Mount Vernton.

 April 6, 1825 – Marquis de LaFayette visited Claiborne, Ala.

-April 6, 1826 – Young Madison Rabb was born at Old Town.
-Would go on to write “The Early History of What is Known as the Evergreen Beat.”
+April 6, 1826 – Young Madison Rabb was born at Old Town in Conecuh County, Ala.
+He would go on to write “The Early History of What is Known as the Evergreen Beat.”
 (Some sources say he was born on April 4, 1826.)